-A single-balloon enteroscopy is a procedure to view your child’s small intestine.
+A single-balloon enteroscopy is a procedure that uses an endoscope (a thin, flexible tube with a light and camera) to view your child’s small intestine.
 Single-balloon enteroscopy uses a long endoscope (a thin, flexible tube with a light and camera on the end) that is fitted into a long overtube with a balloon on the tip.
 The balloon can be inflated or deflated to anchor the overtube and move the endoscope further into your child’s small intestine.

 When the overtube is withdrawn, your child’s small intestine can be shortened and straightened, making it easier to position the inner endoscope and view your child’s small bowel.